Mic92/nix-fast-build/README.md

-  --systems SYSTEMS     Comma-separated list of systems to build for (default: current system) --retries RETRIES     Number of times to retry failed builds --remote REMOTE       Remote machine to build on --no-download         Do not download build results from remote machine --skip-cached         Skip builds that are already present in the binary cache (default: false) --copy-to COPY_TO     Copy build results to the given path (passed to nix copy, i.e.
+  --systems SYSTEMS     Comma-separated list of systems to build for (default: current system) --retries RETRIES     Number of times to retry failed builds --remote REMOTE       Remote machine to build on --always-upload-source
+                        Always upload sources to remote machine.
+This is needed if the remote machine cannot access all sources (default: false) --no-download         Do not download build results from remote machine --skip-cached         Skip builds that are already present in the binary cache (default: false) --copy-to COPY_TO     Copy build results to the given path (passed to nix copy, i.e.